Best 1-year fixed rate cash ISAs

 Bottom line

 Opening a 1-year fixed rate cash ISA can be a great option if you’d like to lock away a lump sum of cash for a short amount of time in return for a higher interest rate.
-It can be a sensible choice at a time when interest rates are rising as locking your money away for a longer period could result in you being stuck with an account that later becomes uncompetitive.
+It can be a sensible choice if interest rates are rising as locking your money away for a longer period could result in you being stuck with an account that later becomes uncompetitive.

 Frequently asked questions